-- i.
-Providing input and/or recommendations on the vote direction on proposals where special or individual consideration is requested; - ii. review periodically these Proxy Voting Policy and Procedures to ensure consistency with internal policies, client disclosures and regulatory requirements; - iii. development and modification of Voting Procedures, as stated in Section 2.d., as it deems appropriate or necessary.
+- ii. review periodically this Proxy Voting Policy and Procedure to ensure consistency with internal policies, client disclosures and regulatory requirements; - iii. development and modification of Voting Procedures, as stated in Section 2.d., as it deems appropriate or necessary.

 b.
 Conflicts of Interest